 Reading the financial reports of the company you are planning or hoping to work for is an absolute must for any serious appointment, from trainee manager right up to the C-suite level.

-The reports usually contain a review of the business and a review of the current strategy being employed by the leadership team and an appraisal of the performance against plan.
+Company Financial Reports usually contain a review of the business and a review of the current strategy being employed by the leadership team and an appraisal of the performance against plan.

 You will immediately place yourself in the top of the preferred candidate list if you have read and can mention matters which will impact the company and its strategy.